Paanz2112/line-airtify/README.md

 # Line Airtify
 Line Airtify is Line Notify service and Apache Airflow dags notification
-this project use Line Notify to send notification about airflow dags to specifig chat on Line platform
+this project use Line Notify to send notification about airflow dags to specific chat on Line platform

 How to use this script
 1. register line account and login to [Line Notify](https://notify-bot.line.me/)